w3f/polkadot-wiki/docs/kusama-ledger.md

 it to reveal the details.
 It will show your KSM balance as well as details about your bonded or locked amounts.

-### Sending a Transaction
+### Sending a Transfer

-If you would like to send a transaction from your account housed on the Ledger device, the easiest method is to use Polkadot-JS Apps.
+If you would like to send a transfer from your account housed on the Ledger device, the easiest method is to use Polkadot-JS Apps.

 - Click on the "Transfer" button on the left navigation menu.